 2. DON’T Throw Out Those Face Masks

 We’ve spent the entire pandemic focused on the key things we can do to prevent the spread of COVID-19: wear a mask, practice social distancing and wash your hands.
-The vaccine is another form of protection from the virus, but it doesn’t mean it’s time to give up on the other methods that are working.
+The vaccine is another form of protection from the virus, but it doesn’t mean it’s time to give up on these safety precauctions entirely.

 The COVID-19 vaccine does a phenomenal job keeping us from getting the coronavirus, and if we were to contract it, lowers our risk of getting severely sick and dying.
-What isn’t currently quite as clear is how well the vaccines reduce the spread of COVID-19.
-That means it’s possible that even those who are vaccinated can be contagious.
-By continuing to wear your mask and stay physically distant from others, you’ll reduce the chance of potentially spreading infection.
+What isn’t currently quite as clear is how long the vaccines will be effective, how they protect those with weakened immune systems and how effective they are against variants.

 3. DON’T Be a Typhoid Mary